-Forest ecosystems rely on natural disturbances such as fire, floods, wind, insects, and disease to remove dead, dying or weak elements from its system and begin the renewal process.
-The main disturbance to forests in the GSA is fire in upland areas and flooding in riparian areas.
-Wildfire management has been occurring in the settlement area since the 1950's.
+Forest ecosystems rely on natural disturbances, such as fire, floods, wind, insects, and disease, to remove dead, dying, or weak elements and begin the renewal process.
+The main disturbances to forests in the Gwich'in Settlement Area (GSA) are fire in upland areas and flooding in riparian areas.
+Wildfire management has been occurring in the settlement area since the 1950s.